SolankiD1/MERN/README.md

+# MERN
-# MERNDEMO of Mongo Express React NodeJS for microservices
+# DEMO of Mongo Express React NodeJS for microservices